Author an algorithmic question

 NOTE: Algorithmic content is authored using the Möbius language with a specific accepted syntax.
 Check out the Follow Algorithm Editor syntax rules help topic for more help on the accepted syntax during algorithm authoring that's unique to Möbius.
 You can also view the Use proper math syntax during question authoring help topic for additional details on how to define your correct answer with proper syntax.
 In addition, whenever Maple calls are used within algorithms, Maple syntax is required.

-Students will see different variable values each time a new attempt is launched (even if a student is launching a subsequent attempt at the same activity).
+Depending on how the variables are defined, students will see new, randomly-determined values each time a new attempt is launched (even if a student is launching a subsequent attempt at the same activity).

 TIP: Enable the Keep Variation property within the Assignment Editor when creating your homework or quiz assignment so that the student can return and rework an assignment with the same algorithmic variable values for each repeated attempt.
 Check out step 3 of Define assignment properties.